Covid 19 coronavirus: NZ Govt tracer app enriches Jeff Bezos, not locals

 COMMENT:

-The New Zealand Government's NZCOVIDTracer app, released last night, says near the top of its Privacy Statement screen:
+The Government's NZCOVIDTracer app, released last night, says near the top of its Privacy Statement screen:

 "Your personal information will be stored securely by the New Zealand Ministry of Health.